pvdz/preval/tests/cases/while/pseudo_if_while_test.md

 # pseudo_if_while_test.md

-> Tofix > pseudo if while test
+> While > Pseudo if while test

-should restore the true/false case for alias-if-if
+The `test` must be true if it enters the loop and so it should be eliminated from the loop.
+This is the true/false case for alias-if-if

 ## Input